Lineker pulled from BBC presenting after migration row | Politics

 BREACH OF GUIDELINES Lineker has hosted MOTD for over 20 years and the charismatic 62-year-old has never been afraid to voice his opinions about political issues.

 The BBC, funded by what is in effect a 159 pounds ($192)annual "license fee" tax on all television-watching households, has a central presence in British cultural life.
 It says it is committed to being politically impartial.
-Lineker, who during his career played for clubs including his home town Leicester City, Everton, Tottenham Hotspur and Barcelona, is the BBC's highest paid personality, earning more than 1.3 million pounds in 2021/22.
+Lineker, who played for clubs including his home town Leicester City, Everton, Tottenham Hotspur and Barcelona, is the BBC's highest paid personality, earning more than 1.3 million pounds in 2021/22.
+He is yet to comment on his suspension.

 Last year the BBC's complaints unit ruled Lineker had failed to meet editorial standards on impartiality when he sent a tweet asking whether the governing Conservative Party would give back money from Russian donors.
 BBC Chair Richard Sharp is under pressure for failing to declare his involvement in facilitating a loan for former Prime Minister Boris Johnson shortly before he was appointed to the role.
 His appointment, made on the recommendation of the government, is now being reviewed by Britain's public appointments watchdog.